 - Other schools (from primary schools to initial VET) or other organisations (e.g. NGOs, teacher associations) relevant for the project.

-An Erasmus+ Teacher Academy must include at least 3 full partners from a minimum of 3 Programme countries (including at least 2 EU Member States) involving:
+An Erasmus+ Teacher Academy must include at least 3 full partners from a minimum of 3 EU Member States and third countries associated to the Programme (including at least 2 EU Member States) involving:

-- At least two nationally recognised providers of initial teacher education from 2 different Programme countries, and
+- At least two nationally recognised providers of initial teacher education from 2 different EU Member States and third countries associated to the Programme, and

 - At least one nationally recognised provider of continuing professional development (in-service training) for teachers.